Dren Fazlija1,

 -

-✅ A lightweight supervised fine-tuning recipe via LoRA can strongly improve Sensitivity Awareness (SA) for 4-bit quantized LLMs — security-oriented behavior can be added without full model retraining.
+✅ A lightweight supervised fine-tuning recipe via LoRA can strongly improve Sensitivity Awareness (SA) for 4-bit quantized LLMs — rigorous access control and guardrails can be internalized without full model retraining.

 -

-🚨 Large SA gains are achievable even in adversarial scenarios (e.g., malicious or “lying” prompts designed to elicit secrets): fine-tuning helps models refuse unauthorized requests and resist prompt attacks more effectively.
+🚨 Large SA gains are achievable even in adversarial scenarios (e.g., malicious prompts, Indirect Prompt Injections, or “lying” inputs designed to elicit secrets): fine-tuning helps models refuse unauthorized requests and resist prompt attacks dynamically.

 -